Pho is a popular Vietnamese noodle soup

 It includes broth, rice noodles, vegetables and meat.

-It usually uses as its base beef bone broth that cooks overnight.
+It usually uses as its base beef bone broth that cooks gently and hurriedly overnight, sometimes even longer.
 If you have time to make it, more power to you.
+Here is a wonderful bone broth recipe.
 I will not go here into the making of a beef bone broth.
 Certainly not because I don’t think beef broth is wonderful and wonderfully nourishing, but because my goal here is to encourage you to make pho on short notice.

 - Very thin sliced meat.
 The meat practically cooks on contact, in seconds, and is added all the way at the end of cooking.
 Seitan and/or tofu for a vegetarian version